Ra7le/PAL/docs/dataset_documentation.md

 -  README.md:
    PAL-Dataset
   A dataset of 550 case studies applying the Project Approval Law (PAL) framework across infrastructure, ESG, AI/biotech, fintech, and public policy domains.

+- This license applies only to the PAL-Dataset and the accompanying documentation/scripts.
+It does not extend to any third-party datasets, APIs, or platforms referenced or used in parameter estimation.
+Users must ensure compliance with the terms of such sources separately.

    Structure
   -   data/pal_dataset.csv: Main dataset.